 Next, I used a pre-stain so the wood would take my stain evenly.

 After the pre-stain dried (about 10 minutes) I wiped off any excess and then applied my favorite stain, Rustoleum in Kona.
 I only used one coat because it’s such a rich stain.
+I wiped off the excess stain and then let that that dry completely.

-Next, I drilled holes through each end of the slats so that the string could be threaded through.
+Next, I drilled holes with a drill bit through each end of the slats so that the string could be threaded through.
 I doubled up on my hemp string and double knotted before and after every board.
 Be sure to pull your knots tight so that your mat doesn’t become loose and wobbly over time.
 You could use a thin rope for this part also.
 I just happened to have some leftover hemp string on hand.

 I loved the idea of adding a personal touch with the lettering.
 So, I printed out a big ‘C’ (first letter of our last name) onto some card stock and then cut it out with an X-acto knife.
 Then, I taped it to the mat and carefully painted in the stencil with a sponge tipped brush.